 Homework: this will be handed out every Friday to be done by the following Wednesday.
 Each week's homework will be posted here.

 Could you support us in ensuring that homework is completed on time and to a good standard.

-This half term, our IPC topic is 'Global Warming: Climate Control'.
+This half term, our IPC topic is 'Building a Village: Settlements'

-Children will be learning about 'Living things and their Habitats'.
+Children will be learning about 'Animals including Humans'.

 The children will be reading their Big Read novel in class every day.
 As well as reading out loud, they will explore and discuss the novel's key characters, the author's use of specific language and how this effects the reader.
 Over the course of the half-term, they will have opportunities to make their own predictions, infer, look at words in context and express an opinion based on what they have read.